pywc/pywc/README.md

 * **Mail**: pywchung[at]icloud[dot]com

 ## ✨ I am now...
-> at Pittsburgh, PA doing some real research.
+> at Carnegie Mellon University, making new and fresh challenges.